HinTak/RaspberryPi-Dev/Customizing-Berryboot.md

 ...
 M=`pwd` modules
 ```

-We cannot just do "M=`pwd` modules_install", as berryboot moves the installed kernel modules before packaging.
-Looking carefully at the whole cut-and-paste part, it includes this:
+We cannot just do "M=-pwd- modules_install", as berryboot moves the other installed kernel modules to `...shared/` before packaging.
+Looking carefully at the whole cut-and-paste common part, it includes this:

 ```
 ...
 INSTALL_MOD_PATH=/my-dev-area/berryboot/buildroot-2018.08/output/target ...